leonardslog/10x_multiome_analysis/README.md

 rm(multiome_data)
 gc()
 ```

 ## Normalization
-**_Note_**: MapMyCells does not require normalization for cell annotation, and developers urge caution in interpreting results from log-normalized data, so if performing this step first, make sure to point to the right Seurat object layer when formatting input for it.
+**_Note_**: MapMyCells does not require normalization for cell annotation, and developers urge caution in interpreting results from log-normalized data, so if performing this step first, it's important to reference the correct layer within the Seurat object when formatting its input.

 ```
 DefaultAssay(multiome_data_filtered) <- "RNA"